Feral Druid PvP Rotation and Playstyle (Dragonflight 10.2)

 Playstyle for Feral Druids

-Feral Druids have two roles when in an Arena match: use your strong single target damage to burst enemies in stuns and use your utility healing spells to help your teammates.
-Make sure to take advantage of the serious, sustainable damage that Feral Druids can put out.
-They are one of the most mobile melee classes, and you should use that to your advantage.
+Feral Druids have two roles when in an Arena match: use your strong DoT target damage to burst enemies in stuns and use your utility healing spells to help keep your teammates alive.
+Feral Druids are also one of the most mobile melee classes, and you should use that to your advantage by chasing down enemies trying to kite away.

 Cyclone

-Before we talk about damage, it is important to note the impact a well-timed
+Before talking about damage, it is important to note the impact a well-timed

 Cyclone can have on an arena match.
 Cyclones can be used offensively or